 After mashing, move to a greased 9 x 9 casserole dish.
 This can be lined with parchment paper to make cleaning up easier later.
 Spread evenly before moving on.

 To make the topping for your mashed rutabagas, mix together panko crumbs, pepper, and bacon pieces.
 Pour in melted butter and mix well until you have a nice crumbly topping.
-Sprinkle the topping over your mashed rutabaga and broil until the top turns a golden brown.
+Sprinkle the topping over your mashed rutabaga and broil until the top turns golden brown.

 Tips for Making Mashed Rutabagas